 The only open entrance to the building is the main entrance by the office.
+Students are expected to enter the building and head to their first period.
+Breakfast may be eaten in the classroom.
 Students are expected to exit the building from the main hallways on either side of the office only, not through the gym or pool.
 Exits during the school day from the academic wing are for emergency purposes only: any other use of these exits is grounds for disciplinary action.